mernaayman99/optimize-spark-performance-and-throughput/module-1-spark-ui-analysis/README.md

 This triggers Spark execution in the Databricks backend.

-# Step 2: Open Query Performance Panel
+# Step 2: Inspect Execution Metrics
-After execution:

-Expand “Show performance”

-Observe:
+Depending on the environment:

+### On Databricks (AWS-linked)

+Learners navigate:

+- Spark UI → Jobs tab
+- Spark UI → Stages tab
-- Total wall-clock duration
+- Task duration and shuffle metrics
-- Tasks completed
-- Rows read
-- Bytes read
+- Executors resource utilization

+### On Databricks Free Edition

+Learners use:

+- “Show performance” panel
+- Query Performance summary
+- Query Profile view

-# Step 3: Open Query Profile
+# Step 3: Analyze Execution Behavior
-Learners click “See query profile” to inspect:

-- Execution plan stages
+Learners identify:

-- Time spent executing vs optimizing
+- Where time is spent (execution vs optimization)
-- Physical operations (scan, shuffle, aggregation)
+- Evidence of shuffle operations
+- Task duration imbalance
-- Evidence of parallelism and shuffle
+- Signals of limited parallelism

-This substitutes for:
-- Spark Jobs tab
-- Spark Stages tab
-- Spark SQL tab
+This analysis replaces guesswork with metrics-driven reasoning.

 # Expected Learning Outcomes
 By the end of Module 1, learners should be able to explain:

-- Why a Spark job’s runtime is dominated by execution vs optimization
+- Why Spark job runtime is often dominated by execution rather than planning
-- How grouping operations trigger shuffles
+- How grouping operations introduce shuffle overhead
-- Why task count matters for parallelism
+- Why task count and partitioning affect parallelism
-- How Spark performance issues can be detected before full UI access
+- How performance issues can be detected early—before SLA violations occur

+Module 1 establishes the observability mindset required for Spark performance engineering.

 # This prepares learners for: